nv-legate/cupynumeric/docs/cupynumeric/source/user/Legate Task tutorial.rst

 the task, ``TaskContext`` provides access to the execution environment, including inputs, outputs, and the execution target (CPU or GPU).
-The method ``ctx.get_variant_kind()`` is used to determine the target device, and based on this, the variable xp is set to either the CuPy for GPU execution or NumPy for CPU execution.
-Using xp, the task creates views of the task-local partitions of the Legate-backed global input and output arrays as either CuPy or NumPy arrays.
+The method ``ctx.get_variant_kind()`` is used to determine the target device, and based on this, the variable ``xp`` is set to either the CuPy for GPU execution or NumPy for CPU execution.
+Using ``xp``, the task creates views of the task-local partitions of the Legate-backed global input and output arrays as either CuPy or NumPy arrays.

-.. _section-1:

 SAXPY problem
 =============